Skip to main content

 Step 3.
 Access Grafana dashboard

-1. Run the following kubectl command to forward traffic to port 30080 in your local environment:
+1. Use the following kubectl command to forward port 30080 on your local environment to the Grafana dashboard endpoint:

 kubectl port-forward svc/prometheus-grafana -n kube-system 30080:80 &

-2. Open your browser and go to http://localhost:30080.
-If installed correctly, the Grafana dashboard should load.
+2. Open a browser on your local environment and navigate to http://localhost:30080.
+If installed correctly, the Grafana login page will appear.

 open http://localhost:30080

-Use the following credentials to log in to Grafana:
+Use the default Grafana credentials to log in:

 KeyValue